 The Health Informatics program processes admission twice each year (Fall/Spring).
-Priority Application Deadlines are listed below:
+Application Deadlines are posted here.
+[NOTE: The final application deadlines are in place to ensure students will be processed in time for the application term.
+We do not have a summer admit term.]